SlavaJamm/Bookmarks/README.md

 # Bookmarks
-Clean JS app that allows you to save favourite web pages
+Clean JS app that allows you to save favourite web pages using local storage.